pali-english/pali-english.github.io/README.md

 who is worthy to criticize them?
 Even the gods praise them,
 and by Brahmā, too, they’re praised.

+    Nikkhaṁ jambonadasseva,
+        Nikkhaṁ: pendant, lump
+        jambonadasseva: of river gold, gold from the Jambu river

+    ko taṁ ninditumarahati;
+        ko: who
+        taṁ: them, that one
+        ninditumarahati: is worthy to criticize, can reproach

+    Devāpi naṁ pasaṁsanti,
+        Devāpi: even the gods
+        naṁ: them, that one
+        pasaṁsanti: praise

+    brahmunāpi pasaṁsito.
+        brahmunāpi: by Brahmā too
+        pasaṁsito: they’re praised, is praised

 Kāyappakopaṁ rakkheyya,
 kāyena saṁvuto siyā;